Dr. Henry J. Bowers Focus Group

 Kalvin DaRonne Harvell

 Dr. Harvell is a professor of sociology at Henry Ford College in Dearborn, Michigan.
 He has taught an array of courses, including but not limited to, Ethnic and Racial Diversity in Society, Independent Studies, and Leadership in Diverse Communities and Organizations.
 Furthermore, Dr. Harvell taught in a learning community designed for under-represented males.
-In addition to his teaching duties, Dr. Harvell coordinates the Black Male and Quintessential Unique Essence of Ebony Necessary Sisters (QUEENS) Focus Group, an academic and social support network designed to address equity on the campus of Henry Ford College.
-Dr. Harvell is the founder and chair of the Black Male Retention and Success Conference.
-This conference is dedicated to the creation of sustainable programs that are designed to positively impact the college experience, retention, and graduation rates of Black male students.
+In addition to his teaching duties, Dr. Harvell coordinates the Henry J. Bowers Focus Group, an academic and social support network designed to address equity on the campus of Henry Ford College.
+Dr. Harvell is the founder and chair of multiple regional conferences each year, including those that positively impact the college experience, retention, and graduation rates of Black male students and support and honor the excellence and success of Black women.

 Dr. Harvell is the past president of the Michigan Sociological Association.
 Additionally, he is the chief intellectual officer (CIO) at Harvell & Associates, an educational consulting firm involved in the production of asset-focused, culturally responsive educational programming.
 Of all his accomplishments and letters, the letters he is most proud and passionate about are - D A D D Y!